Academic Policies

 The choice must be made before the completion of the fourteenth week of the term (fifth week of a six-week summer session); after that time, the decision cannot be initiated or changed.
 No grade other than P or F will be recorded for those students choosing this option.
 P includes the grades of A, B, C, and D and is not counted in the average.
 F is counted in the average.

 The Pass/Fail option is not acceptable in the major, the minor, or any of the courses taken in fulfillment of the College Core Curriculum requirements.
-Students considering the Pass/Fail option in their area of study or in required preprofessional courses should consult with their advisers about the effect of such grades on admission to graduate and professional schools.
+Students considering the Pass/Fail option in their area of study or in required preprofessional courses should consult with their advisors about the effect of such grades on admission to graduate and professional schools.
 Students who change their majors may not be able to use courses taken under the Pass/Fail option to satisfy the requirements of their new majors.
-To declare the Pass/Fail option before the end of the fourteenth week of the semester or the end of the fifth week of a six-week summer session,, students must consult with an adviser in the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.
-Advisers submit the request on students' behalf.
+To request the Pass/Fail option before the end of the fourteenth week of the semester or the end of the fifth week of a six-week summer session, students should fill out the pass/fail request form which will be reviewed by the student's CAS advisor.

 Academic Standing and Progress